jamesrobinsonvfx/colorpaletteramp/README.md

 *Compatible with __Houdini 18.0__*

-If you are using a Houdini build < 18.0.460, and you are using an ACES workflow, be sure to untick "Linearize Non-Linear Images" and tick on "Convert Image to ACEScg Colorspace".
+If you are using a Houdini build < 18.0.460, and you are using an ACES workflow, be sure to tick on "Convert Image to ACEScg Colorspace".
 If you are using 18.0.460+, this step is done for you.

 * 18.0.460+ includes the [`hou.Color.ocio_activeDisplays()`](https://www.sidefx.com/docs/houdini/hom/hou/Color.html)
 method.
 If you're using build 460 or later, the ACEScg toggle